Overview

-In this major you'll study marine science with an emphasis on marine biology, oceanographic sciences and resource management.
+You'll study marine science with an emphasis on marine biology, oceanographic sciences and resource management.
 Fields of study include biology, sustainable aquaculture, environmental impact assessment, marine taxonomy/biodiversity, marine ecology, geomorphology and the physical environment of the coastal zone.

-The major culminates in a capstone experience where you'll have the opportunity to pursue marine science projects that may be based anywhere from pure research right through to translational (entrepreneurial) science.
+You'll gain practical experience through a range of field-based experiences in marine environments.
+You'll also complete a capstone experience where you'll have the opportunity to pursue marine science projects ranging from pure research through to translational (entrepreneurial) science.

 Careers